What is major depression?

 - Ideas of guilt and unworthiness

-- Bleak and pessimistic view of the future
+- Bleak & pessimistic view of the future

-If you feel you are experiencing any of these depression symptoms, contact your doctor and ask about your depression treatment options.
+If you experience any of the above depression symptoms, contact your physician and inquire about your different depression treatment options.

 Is there a cure for depression?

 There is no known cure for depression.
-However, with effective treatment, many patients can remain symptom free and can lead normal lives.
+Having said this, many patients can lead normal lives and remain symptom free by choosing the correct and effective treatment option.